Rev. Sara E. Campbell - Pastor

 In lay terms, Sara believes that everyone is saved by what Jesus did on the cross (regardless if you believe or not) that our lives are redeemed here by living in community with other believers and working for justice, which includes racial, economic, sexual orientation, gender, gender identity, citizen status, ability, and cognitive ability.
 By being in relationship with our neighbor and raising them up, we are saved as a person, community, and world.

 Sara is an avid baseball fan, one of her bucket list goals is to visit all 30 Major League ball parks.
-(She's been to three, Oriole Park at Camden Yards (Baltimore Orioles), Busch Stadium (St. Louis Cardinals), and Rogers Field (Toronto Blue Jays).
+She's been to four, American Family Field (Milwaukee Brewers) Oriole Park at Camden Yards (Baltimore Orioles), Busch Stadium (St. Louis Cardinals), and Rogers Field (Toronto Blue Jays).